rust-italia/dgc/README.md

 ## Data structure

-The information is stored inside a certificato in a multi-layered format.
+The information is stored inside a certification in a multi-layered format.

 This library tries to find a compromise between making the information as accessible as possible and respecting the original structure of the raw data.